SamuelPai/burger/README.md

 Install the dependencies by entering in the following command

-'''
-npm install
+> npm install
-'''

-Then to start the server, simply run <node server.js> and then go to the specified local host port number in your browser and you are good to go!
+Then to start the server, simply run > node server.js and then go to the specified local host port number in your browser and you are good to go!